 - [usage metric] - 30 Day Change (Percentage)

-Admins and/or Managers can then go to Global Settings > SuccessScore and click "New Profile" to start configuration.
+Step 1: The first step is for the Admin and/or Manager to go to Global Settings > SuccessScore and click "New Profile" to being configuration.

 For a more comprehensive review of how to configure health score profiles, please feel free to engage with your Assigned CSM.